Jerald-Chris/Final_Project_AppDev/README.md

 <b>Navigation and Usability</b>
 - Date and Time Indicators: Clearly shows the current date and time for context.
-- Interactive Elements: Buttons and icons are easy to interact with, improving user experience.
+- Interactive Elements: Buttons, icons, and sliding gestures are easy to interact with, improving user experience.
 - Visual Icons: Uses visual weather icons to quickly convey weather conditions without needing to read text.
-<br></br>

-<b>Additional Features</b>
-- Tomorrow's Weather Preview: Offers a brief overview of the week's weather to help users plan ahead.
-- Consistent Color Scheme: A cohesive color palette that enhances readability and aesthetic appeal.
 - Home Button: Easy access to the home screen from the top part of the app for seamless navigation.
 <br></br>